Feral Orks In CampaignFiled under: Campaign Stuff, Ere Be Stuff, Experimental, House Rules

 Squiggoths/Squig mounts captured by enemies behave as if they were vehicles in terms of selling them off for scrap as they provide a nice slab of squig meat for those in desperate need of some munchin’ (see page 54 of Da Uvver Book).

-Tagged as: Feral Orks
+Tags: Feral Orks